kubedb/docs/docs/guides/postgres/update-version/versionupgrading/index.md

 **Wait for the database to be ready:**

 `KubeDB` operator watches for `Postgres` objects using Kubernetes API.
-When a `Postgres` object is created, `KubeDB` operator will create a new StatefulSet, Services, and Secrets, etc. A secret called `pg-auth` (format: <em>{postgres-object-name}-auth</em>) will be created storing the password for postgres superuser.
+When a `Postgres` object is created, `KubeDB` operator will create a new PetSet, Services, and Secrets, etc. A secret called `pg-auth` (format: <em>{postgres-object-name}-auth</em>) will be created storing the password for postgres superuser.
-Now, watch `Postgres` is going to  `Running` state and also watch `StatefulSet` and its pod is created and going to `Running` state,
+Now, watch `Postgres` is going to  `Running` state and also watch `PetSet` and its pod is created and going to `Running` state,

 ```bash
 $ watch -n 3 kubectl get postgres -n demo